westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 [[/images/month1/new-project.png]]

 The most simple application you can create is a console application.
-In the next window, type `console` and select `Console App (.NE Core)`:
+In the next window, type `console` and select `Console App (.NE Core)`.
+Make sure you select the one with C# tag on it:

 [[/images/month1/console-project.png]]